H3rian/PerVerBot-docs/PRIVACY_POLICY_EN.md

 ## 3. How We Use Data
 The data provided is used exclusively to deliver the requested features.
 - **Messages**: We do **not** store your message history in our database.
-We retrieve a limited number of recent messages directly from Discord via API when needed for context and process them transitorily.
+We retrieve a limited number of recent messages directly from Discord via API when needed for context and process them transitorily (only the last 10 messages you sent to the bot).
+Deleted discord messages are cannot be retrieved.
 - **Replay Files**: Demos and replays are processed locally on our server and are deleted shortly after data extraction.
 - **Other Data**: Stored only for the time strictly necessary to complete the operation and can be removed at any time via bot commands (e.g., `/profile`) or upon request.